Last updated on February 28, 2024

 Kaalia of the Vast is the #1 best Mardu commander.
 Its versatility across three of the largest and strongest tribes in Magic make it a force to be reckoned with.

-Kaalia plays as a classic Mardu commander, generating value in the combat step and dropping scary creatures as soon as it makes its first attack.
+Kaalia plays as a classic Mardu commander, generating value in the phase that Mardu excells in, the combat step.
+It drops scary creatures with its first attack.
 This commander often ends games before they begin.
 Besides just straight-up beating your opponents to death, you can also sneak some nasty creatures into combat like Master of Cruelties or Balefire Dragon to drastically change the board state.

 Need some removal?
 Slip in Angel of Serenity and clear away those blockers.
 Drop in Aegis Angel or Avacyn, Angel of Hope to protect Kaalia, or get Rune-Scarred Demon or Burning-Rune Demon to grab Liliana's Contract and finish the game.

 Don’t forget about those changelings either.
-I’ve lost to the Contract as early as turn 5 because of them!
+I’ve lost to the Contract as early as turn five because of them!

 Now that we’ve run through every Mardu Commander (and my bias is clear), I wanted to share some of my favorite Mardu decks from my collection.
 Hopefully they inspire some great deck ideas for you!